Offshoring, Nearshoring or Reshoring?

 Reshoring is always a safe bet because you can personally vouch for the working practices in your own country.
 You know what you’re getting, and it will be easy to align your expectations with the output of your workers.

 What it won’t do; however, is save you all that much money because you’ll likely create permanent positions.
 While a permanent employee is great, in the sense that you never have to look for someone again once you’ve hired them.
 They do come with baggage and overheads which can reduce the agility and flexibility of your business.

 The best approach is to consider nearshoring as it offers the best of both worlds.
 By being able to save money by using ad-hoc assistants on an as-needed basis, you’ll be able to increase your margins.
 And because of the close cultural ties to the neighboring country in which they’re located, it’ll be easy for your customers to do what they need to do.
 Not only that, but it’ll also be straightforward for you to align your expectations with their output.

 Making the Smart Decision

 As with everything in business, there is rarely a definitive correct answer that offers no downsides.
 Getting things done is as much about compromising and balancing objectives as it is about what’s best for your business.
 To make the right decision, you need to consider the merits of the customer experience in one hand.
-In addition, the possible financial savings to boost your margins on the other.
+And the possible financial savings to boost your margins on the other.
 Once you do that, it will be obvious which way you should proceed.